2008–2014 Spanish financial crisis: Property bubble

 Banks offered 40-year mortgages and, more recently, 50-year mortgages.
 While some observers suggest that a soft landing would occur, others suggest that a crash in prices is probable.
 Lower home prices would allow low-income families and young people to enter the market; however, there is a strong perception that house prices never go down.
 As of August 2008, while new constructions have come virtually to a halt, prices have not had significant movements either up or downwards.
 The national average price as of late 2008 is 2,095 euros/m^{2}.

 Housing prices were projected to fall another 25%.
 Government protections allow banks to avoid marking-to-market to postpone losses.
 "Spanish housing prices are now falling at the fastest pace on record" dropping 15.2% over the last year.
 Mortgage holders must continue to pay the debt even after a foreclosure.
 Banks have begun to accept "deed-in-lieu deals" in which the debt is cancelled if the property is surrendered, allowing the bank to quickly sell and recoup a greater percentage of the loan or turn the property into a rental.
+The collapse of the property market also produced a large number of mortgage foreclosures and evictions.
+In March 2013, the Court of Justice of the European Union ruled that Spanish legislation was contrary to EU consumer-protection law because a court assessing whether a mortgage term was unfair could not suspend the separate mortgage-enforcement proceedings.
+The ruling highlighted the limited protection available to mortgage borrowers under Spanish law.

 Some developments resemble ghost towns.
 For instance, the town of Valdeluz was constructed for 30,000 people, but had a population of only 700 people in 2011.
 Ghost airports such as €1.1 billion Ciudad Real Central Airport, Castellón-Costa Azahar Airport and others were built.